ancientcomputing/rc2014/source/README.md

 Disabled a bunch of other serial console commands as well.
 <p>
 Monitor commands are:<br>
 ?
-Print this help
+Print this help<br>
-C              Continue from Breakpoint
+C              Continue from Breakpoint<br>
-D XXXX         Dump memory from XXXX
+D XXXX         Dump memory from XXXX<br>
-E XXXX         Edit memory from XXXX
+E XXXX         Edit memory from XXXX<br>
-G XXXX         Go execute from XXXX
+G XXXX         Go execute from XXXX<br>
-H XXXX         Set HEX file start address to XXXX
+H XXXX         Set HEX file start address to XXXX<br>
-I XX           Input from port XX
+I XX           Input from port XX<br>
-O XX YY        Output YY to port XX
+O XX YY        Output YY to port XX<br>
-R              Display registers from Breakpoint :sHLtD...C     Load Intel HEX file, ':' is part of file
+R              Display registers from Breakpoint<br>
+:sHLtD...C     Load Intel HEX file, ':' is part of file<br>
 <p>
 Some Intel HEX files do not correctly set the memory address: the first address is set to 0000H instead of the ORG value in the source code.
 If that is the case, use the W command to set the RAM address where you want to load your code from the HEX file.
 Then upload the file.
 <p>